We found 14 family medicine practitioners who accept Medicare near Baraboo, WI.

-Dr. Manuel Mendoza works as a family practitioner and emergency medicine specialist in Baraboo, WI and Ripon, WI.
-He takes Medicare insurance.
-Dr. Mendoza attended medical school at the University of Iowa, Carver College of Medicine.
-His residency was performed at the University of Wisconsin Hospital and Clinics.
-He is affiliated with Agnesian HealthCare.
+Dr. Manuel Mendoza practices family medicine and emergency medicine.
+He is in-network for Medicare insurance.
+Before completing his residency at the University of Wisconsin Hospital and Clinics, Dr. Mendoza attended medical school at the University of Iowa, Carver College of Medicine.
+Dr. Mendoza is affiliated with Agnesian HealthCare.

 Conditions / Treatments